LeeAnnEditor/o365hq/blog/Microsoft 365 Security Exploring Attack Scenarios.md

 cryptocurrency.
 In-browser cryptojacking, for example, skips that step altogether, using JavaScript on a compromised web page to get the browser to mine for cryptocurrencies.
-Hackers have used cryptocurrency mining as a decoy to launch more dangerous cyber-attacks, and damage can also be done to the machine/device that's been "cryptojacked".
+Hackers have used cryptocurrency mining as a decoy to launch more dangerous cyberattacks, and damage can also be done to the machine/device that's been "cryptojacked."
 And of course, cryptojacking takes resources away from systems critical to the business.
 To further protect the company, you can use security capabilities built into Windows 10 Enterprise and Defender to prevent